geckooooo/absclock/README.md

 ### Notes
 * Time is represented in Zulu time.
+* Each time component is a subcomponent of the prior one (immediate left).
 * Values for each time element are in chronological order.
 * Resolution is determined by what temporal elements, if any, are omitted from the far right.